Suiseki/suiseki-sass-boilerplate/README.md

 - base // i write here code for html elements and if it grows i refactor it to specific components

 ### Credits
-Bootstrap, Foundation for Sites by ZURB, Purity III
+Inspired by Bootstrap, Foundation for Sites by ZURB, Purity III css code.